-In the proof we make the natural unbounded modification of extensions with parameters (Section \ref{sec: ext with params}): if we are given a metric space $(Y,d)$, a \emph{nonempty} subset $X\subseteq Y$ and a set $A$, we let $Y\times_XA$ be the quotient metric space obtained from the pseudo-metric on $Y\times A$ given by
+In the proof we make the natural unbounded modification of extensions with parameters (Section \ref{sec: ext with params}): if we are given a metric space $(Y,d)$, a \emph{nonempty} subset $X\subseteq Y$ and a set $A$, we let $(Y\times_XA,d)$ be the quotient metric space obtained from the pseudo-metric on $Y\times A$ given by

-\begin{proof}[Proof of Theorem \ref{p:unboundedfreeaction}] Start with $\Gamma$ acting on itself by isometries for an unbounded left-invariant metric provided by lemma \ref{lem:unbounded left invariant metric}, write it as $X_0$ and note that this action is strongly free.
+\begin{proof}[Proof of Proposition \ref{p:unboundedfreeaction}] Start with $\Gamma$ acting on itself by isometries for an unbounded left-invariant metric provided by lemma \ref{lem:unbounded left invariant metric}, denote it $X_0$ and observe that this action is free.
 Then consider the set $E_{1/2}(X_0)$ of finitely supported Kat\v{e}tov extensions of $X_0$ taking values in $\frac12\N$ and equip it with the amalgam distance $d(f,g)=\inf_x f(x)+g(x)$.
 Then let $X_1=E_{1/2}(X_0)\times_{X_0}\Gamma$.
-The diagonal action of $\Gamma$ on $(X_1,d)$ is still strongly free and has an unbounded orbit since $X_0$ embeds isometrically, but we may lose strong disconnection.
+The diagonal action of $\Gamma$ on $(X_1,d)$ is still free and has an unbounded orbit since $X_0$ embeds isometrically, but we may lose strong disconnection.

 So we let $d_1$ be a metric provided by the previous lemma with $N=2$.
-At stage $n$, $(X_n,d_n)$ being constructed, we consider $X_{n+1}=E_{1/n!}(X_n)\times_{X_n}\Gamma$ with a metric $d_{n+1}$ which is the same as $d_n$ at scale $2^{n+1}$ but for which the diagonal $\Gamma$-action strongly disconnects finite sets, which is possible via the previous lemma.
+At stage $n$, $(X_n,d_n)$ being constructed, we consider $X_{n+1}=E_{1/n!}(X_n)\times_{X_n}\Gamma$ with a metric $d_{n+1}$ which is the same as $d_n$ at scale $2^{n+1}$ but for which the diagonal $\Gamma$-action strongly $\N$-disconnects finite sets, which is possible via the previous lemma.

 For $x,y\in\bigcup_n X_n=:X_\infty$, since $2^{n+1}\to\infty$ and $d_{n+1}$ coincides with $d_n$ at scale $2^{n+1}$, the sequence $d_n(x,y)$ is stationary and we let $d(x,y)$ be the limit.
 It is easy to check that $d$ is still a metric.